gobiasinfosec/random_maths/README.md

 -Command line support so this can be scripted (will take more time, but not impossible)

+-Add in threading to speed it up (this will take the longest since it's the thing I have the least experience with)

 ### Credit

 Credit to Michael Shilov from scraping.pro/simple-email-crawler-python for the majority of the code this script is based on.